aaditkamat/aaditkamat/README.md

 <details>
      <summary style="font-size:1.25em"><strong>Personal Info </strong></summary>
      <ul>
+          <li> 🏫 It's my final semester and I'm taking courses on <a href="https://nusmods.com/modules/CS2102/database-systems">Databases</a>,
+               <a href="https://nusmods.com/modules/CS2107/introduction-to-information-security">Computer Security</a>
+               and <a href="https://wing-nus.github.io/cs6101/">Deep Learning on NLP</a>.
-          <li> 🏢 I'm currently interning at <a href="https://www.sginnovate.com/investments/atomionics"> Atomionics</a> under the SGInnovate programme
+          <li> 🏢 I'm also interning on a part-time basis at <a href="https://www.sginnovate.com/investments/atomionics"> Atomionics</a>
+               under the <a href="https://www.sginnovate.com/infinityseries/talent"> SGInnovate Infinity Series programme</a></li>
           <li> 👯 I'm happy to collaborate on any web development or data science project
-          <li>💬 Ask me about my experiences as a Computer Science student at NUS and my previous internships
+          <li> 💬 Ask me about my experiences as a Computer Science student at NUS and my previous internships
-          <li>📫 How to reach me:
+          <li> 📫 How to reach me:
                <ul>
                     <li> Personal: aadit.k12@gmail.com
                     <li>School: aadit_kamat@u.nus.edu